Lakkshhh/Lakkshhh/README.md

 - 🔭 I’m currently a student studying Computer Science core at VIT, Vellore.
-- 🌱 I’m currently solidifying my knowledge of Python, Machine Learning Algorithms and DSA.
+- 🌱 I’m currently solidifying my knowledge of Large Language Models, Machine Learning Algorithms and DSA.
-- 🧑‍💻 I’m looking to collaborate on projects regarding ML or AI.
+- 🧑‍💻 I’m looking to collaborate on projects.
 - 💬 You could get in touch by sending me a mail: lakksh.tyagi22@gmail.com
 - 🤖 I strongly believe in the power of Artificial Intelligence and the impact it can have.